Dosing & Uses

 Caution in patients with renal impairment or patients taking concomitant medications that may affect renal function; patients may be at risk for renal injury; advise patients of importance of adequate hydration before, during and after use of product and consider performing baseline and post-colonoscopy laboratory tests

-Seizures: Reports of generalized tonic-clinic seizures with use of bowel preparations products; associated with electrolyte abnormalities (eg, hyponatremia, hypokalemia, hypocalcemia, hypomagnesemia); caution in patients at risk of seizures (alcohol withdrawal, drugs lowering seizure threshold, suspected/known hyponatremia)
+Reports of generalized tonic-clonic seizures with use of bowel preparations products; associated with electrolyte abnormalities (eg, hyponatremia, hypokalemia, hypocalcemia, hypomagnesemia) and low serum osmolality; caution in patients at risk of seizures (alcohol or benzodiazepine withdrawal, drugs lowering seizure threshold, suspected/known hyponatremia)

 Osmotic laxative products may produce colonic mucosal aphthous ulcerations; reports of serious cases of ischemic colitis requiring hospitalization; coadministration with stimulant laxatives may increase risk